 Look at what young people are doing on social media and see how you can adapt that to your message.
 Visual apps are a great way to give some humanity to a business, as you can show what’s going on behind the scenes (check out the #LifeAtRocketMill hashtag on Instagram and Twitter).

 Snapchat is also a really good way to do this.
 You can use it for anything: daily office life, industry events, promotions.
-You could even go as far as Domino’s UK and make a short film:

 There are loads of resources around for using Snapchat, I thought this guide from Responster was pretty helpful.
 Read it through and see how Snapchat could work for you.